leanprover/lean3-web-editor/README.md

+# DEPRECATED

+See [lean4web](https://github.com/leanprover-community/lean4web) for a solution for Lean 4.

-# lean-web-editor
+# lean3-web-editor

-This repository contains the javascript code for the [lean live editor](https://leanprover.github.io/live/).
+This repository contains the javascript code for the a Lean 3 live editor.

 ## Running the development version